mvolkmann/blog/src/flutter.md

 but this can be changed by setting their `overflow` argument to a value from the `TextOverflow` enum.
 These include `clip`, `ellipsis`, `fade`, and `visible`.

+Details for some of the display widgets are provided below.

 #### ExpandIcon and AnimatedContainer